 A classical view of government borrowing suggests, higher government borrowing leads to lower private sector spending.
-If the private sector buy bonds, this means less funds available for private sector investment.
+If the private sector buys bonds, this means fewer funds available for private sector investment.
 Furthermore, higher government borrowing can push up interest rates, leading to lower investment in the economy.
 However, at times of an economic downturn, this crowding out just doesn’t occur.
 Japan, US, and the UK have seen large rises in government borrowing, and despite credit rating downgrades, bond yields keep falling to record lows.
 In a recession, there is high demand for government assets.
-The other way of thinking about the recession is what would have happened if during a period of falling private sector spending and investment, the government also cut government spending?
+The other way of thinking about the recession is what would have happened if, during a period of falling private sector spending and investment, the government also cut government spending?

 If you have falling private demand, rising saving ratio, and falling government spending – there will be an even more substantial fall in aggregate demand, making the recession more serious.
 This is why the Greek, Portuguese and Spanish economies are experiencing a deep recession.
 There is a fall in private sector spending and fall in government spending at the same time.

-In a recession, government debt, is a way of employing under-employed resources.
+In a recession, government debt is a way of employing under-employed resources.
 Therefore, it can overcome wasted capacity, and help the economy to recover.
 If a recession ends earlier, if unemployment is reduced, there is a significant benefit for the economy.

-5. Government debt as a way of providing safe assets.
+5. Government debt as a way of providing safe assets

 Another way of thinking about government debt is to see it as a way of providing safe assets.
 The private sector has failed to provide safe assets, there is great demand for government bonds.
-Therefore, in theory, the government could increase borrowing, sell more bonds, and keep the cash in reserve in central bank.
+Therefore, in theory, the government could increase borrowing, sell more bonds, and keep the cash in reserve in the central bank.
 The BIS, claim, this helps the free market by providing these safe assets.
-There is more to this issue than I can deal with in this point.
+There is more to this issue than I can deal with at this point.
 But, it shows that government debt can be seen in a very different light to usual. (you can see more at when governments become banks)

-6. Governments never pay back debt.
+6. Governments never pay back debt

 Governments don’t really pay back debt.
 They just roll it over.
-Economic growth, can reduce the % of debt to GDP, making previous borrowings increasingly less significant.
-The UK has debt exceeding 100% of GDP in 81 of the last 170 years, there has never been a crunch time, when it suddenly all had to be paid back.
+Economic growth can reduce the % of debt to GDP, making previous borrowings increasingly less significant.
+The UK has debt exceeding 100% of GDP in 81 of the last 170 years, there has never been a crunch time when it suddenly all had to be paid back.